Rent deposits: how to choose the right one for you!

 Government-backed guarantee

-• you are neither the owner nor the beneficial owner of another home in the Grand Duchy of Luxembourg or abroad;
+- you are neither the owner, co-owner, usufructuary, emphyteutic lessee, or holder of a surface right to more than one-third of another dwelling in the Grand Duchy of Luxembourg or abroad;